RENCI/adda_for_floodwater/README.md

 Currently, ADDA requires a specific python environment, but will eventually be embedded in the "thirdparty" section of the Floodwater package as a submodule.

-#### Installation / Virtual Env:
+### Installation / Virtual Env:

 - Clone this repo
-- Make a python virtual environment with the requirements.txt file, called adda
+- Make a python virtual environment with the requirements.txt file, called **adda**
   - conda create --name adda --file requirements.txt
 - Several required packages are not available through conda.
 These need to be pip-installed:
   - conda activate adda
   - pip install -r pip.reqs.txt
 - Add ADDA paths to the virtual environment.
 Either:
-  - Make a conda.pth in "envs/adcirc_DA/lib/python3.8/site-packages/" that contains:
+  - Make a conda.pth in "envs/adda/lib/python3.8/site-packages/" that contains:
     - **PATHTO**/adda_for_floodwater
     - **PATHTO**/adda_for_floodwater/adda
 - or (probably better):
   - Add the PYTHONPATH variable to the conda env.
-Activate the adcirc_DA environment, add path:
+Activate the **adda** environment, add path:
-<pre>conda activate adcirc_DA
+<pre>conda activate adda
 conda env config vars set PYTHONPATH=PATHTO/adda_for_floodwater:PATHTO/adda_for_floodwater/adda</pre>

-#### Connecting to Floodwater
+### Connecting to Floodwater

 Floodwater has been instrumented with hooks to include a dynamic water level correction (DWLC) surface based on error analysis over previous analysis cycles.
 To turn this capability on, include the following in the suite config yaml file: